UBC Farm Market Vendor Guidelines

 Stall sizes are:

 ● 10 x 10 feet

 ● 10 x 20 feet

 ● 10 x 30 feet

 For food trucks and trailers: please measure width when the service window is closed.

-Stall Set up and clean up: Our market location is on a working farm so it can be both windy and wet!
+Stall Set up and clean up: Our market location is on a working farm so it can be both windy, wet, and dusty!
 Vendors are expected to set up their tents so they are secured to the ground with stakes or weights (milk jugs filled with water or sand work well); we will provide vendors who are renting tents from us with ground stakes.
+Plywood boards are recommended in wet weather to avoid having muddy conditions under your feet.
+Product packaging is highly recommended for prepared food vendors to keep dust off of your products.
 Each vendor is responsible for keeping their stall space clean while the market is open and for clean-up at the close of the market.
-Garbage, compost and recycling disposal facilities are available on-site; vendors must provide their own waste receptacles at their stall if single-use food/drink containers are sold and may empty them into on-site receptacles.
+Garbage, compost, and recycling disposal facilities are available on-site; vendors must provide their own waste receptacles at their stall if single-use food/drink containers are sold and may empty them into on-site receptacles.
 We strongly encourage vendors to package their products or offer samples in material that is recyclable or compostable.

 Market take-down: Vendor stalls must remain set up until the market closes at 2:00PM.
 If you sell out before the market ends, you are welcome to display a “sold out” sign and leave your stall, but you may not pack up, take down, or leave until 2:00PM.